 Take the challenge and try getting rid of constant “contact” with his mouth while asking for sideways movement – first left and then right.
-Then transition up and down from walk to trot to canter.
+Then transition up and down from walk to trot and back repeatedly.
 Mix it up.
 Cover some ground.
-Get him to lighten up.
-He will begin using his back and rear end, his front will lighten and his neck will start to naturally bend at the poll as he controls his changes using muscles instead of leaning on the mouth.
+He will begin using his back and rear end to make the changes quickly enough.
+His front will lighten and his neck will start to naturally bend at the poll as he controls his changes using muscles instead of leaning on the mouth.

 There are books and books written on collection in horses.
 This introduction barely scratches the surface.
 However, the softer your horse is to lateral flexion (the easier it is for you to change his direction laterally) the easier it is for you to teach him to flex vertically without leaning on the bit.
 Start at soft lateral flexion.
 Then train vertical flexion.